thiagobien/ACL/workshop/08_Production_Deployments/3_Deploy_to_production/README.md

     Naturally, we dispatch a deployment event to all affected services.
 This might not work for the first deployment, because the service might not exist as a Dynatrace entity when dispatching the event, but it will work for all consecutive calls.

+1. It might be best to also create two synthetic browser monitors.

+    One pinging the istio ingress gateway external ip:
+    ```
+    kubectl get services -n istio-system
+    ```

+    and one pinging carts external ip in production:
+    ```
+    kubectl get services -n production
+    ```

 ---

 [Previous Step: Configure Istio Components](../2_Configure_istio_components) :arrow_backward: :arrow_forward: [Next Step: Create front-end v2](../4_Create_front-end_v2)